[Updated 21 Oct 2022]

 The way I explain it to beginners is: “CentiMorgans is a bit like measuring a length or distance between Point A and Point B, whereas the SNPs is the number of stops or locations examined along the way from Point A to Point B. The more stops that are made along the way to check matching, the more accurate/confident the measurement will be.
-Too few checks along the way can reduce confidence as to what is really in-between Points A and B. Then there’s also Imputation to consider, which is using the results of some of the SNPs that have been checked along the way to predict others near them that haven’t been checked, because there’s a predictable association or linkage between them.”
+Too few checks along the way can reduce confidence as to what is really in-between Points A and B. Then there’s also Imputation to consider, which is using the results of some of the SNPs to predict others near them that haven’t been examined, because there’s a predictable association or linkage between them.”

-The basic One-to-Many DNA Comparison report does not include any X-DNA information, so you’ll need to use the One-to-Many Beta version.
-Although the One-to-Many Beta report includes X-DNA columns and you can sort by total cM or largest segment for X, it focuses on autosomal DNA (chromosomes 1-22) matching so is only showing you X-DNA match information for your closest autosomal DNA matches.
+The One-to-Many Original report does not include any X-DNA information, so you’ll need to use the One-to-Many Limited version.
+Although the One-to-Many Limited report includes X-DNA columns and you can sort by total cM or largest segment for X, it focuses on autosomal DNA (chromosomes 1-22) matching so is only showing you X-DNA match information for your closest autosomal DNA matches.

 Be aware that you will need to match on quite a large segment of the X-chromosome to be genealogically useful, as X-DNA can be passed intact through female > male > female generations, so it may originate from much further back than you might expect.

 X-matches in combination with atDNA can potentially help you identify which ancestral line you connect on.
 Males can only inherit X-DNA from their mothers.
 All daughters from the same father will have one whole matching X-chromsome.
 Some 3rd and more distant cousins won’t share any autosomal DNA with you, but you may still share some X-DNA.
 Be aware that sometimes the X-DNA can come from a different ancestor than the atDNA.
 And sometimes very close relatives won’t share any X-DNA with you either!